With Eric Xu, Eunae Yoo, and Hyoju Jeong

 Results: We find the introduction of the workload-assignment tool leads to a decrease in load imbalance for nurses, it reduces nurse attrition, and it improves patient care.

-With Danqi Luo
+With Danqi Luo and Yong Xia (PhD student)

-Last Update: December 2024
+Last Update: October 2025

 Working Paper: In Preparation